microsoft/ebpf-for-windows/docs/DevelopmentGuide.md

 http://releases.llvm.org/3.6.0/tools/clang/docs/ClangFormatStyleOptions.html)
 for details.

+If you see unexpected formatting changes in the code, verify that you are running version 10 or higher of the LLVM tool-chain.

 ### License Header

 The following license header **must** be included at the top of every code file: